 A wide variety of handouts and video tutorials about general research, subject specific research, and technology help are available you in the Get Help section of the library's website; click this link to browse them.

 To learn how to cite sources from databases both parenthetically in your paper and on your Works Cited page, read the PDF file here.
-You may also refer to the LIM Guide to Written Theological Reflection available in Blackboard and the MLA Handbook for Writers of Research Papers.
+You may also refer to the LIM Guide to Written Theological Reflection available in Canvas and the MLA Handbook for Writers of Research Papers.

 The library’s online catalog contains information about the books, e-books, music scores, videos (both DVD and VHS), and sound recordings that the library owns.
 The catalog also contains detailed information about the print journal and magazine titles that the library owns, but it does not contain citations for individual articles.
 For more help in using the catalog, ask a librarian, review our FAQs.